voussoir/voussoir.net/voussoir.net/writing/download_podcasts/download_podcasts.md

 ![](https://voussoir-net.s3-us-west-1.amazonaws.com/writing/download_podcasts/wayback_timetravel2.png "QuiteRSS pulled the local xml file and now has 149 items instead of 100.")

 But, in the worst case scenario, you'll find that Wayback doesn't have archives of the feed you want.
-At this point I write a web scraper in Python to find all the episode dates and links, or I just hit the CTRL+C, CTRL+V gym for twenty minutes and get it done manually.
+At this point I write a web scraper in Python to find all the episode dates and links, or I just hit the CTRL+C, CTRL+V gym for twenty minutes, copying each link from the website manually.
+You may also try [Xenu's Link Sleuth](http://home.snafu.de/tilman/xenulink.html) or [HTTrack](https://www.httrack.com/) to see if they can find all of the MP3 urls automatically.
 I figure it's an effort I'll only have to do once as long as RSS keeps getting new posts after that.

 If the podcaster has already taken the Faustian bargain, you can try using [spotifeed.timdorr.com](https://spotifeed.timdorr.com/) to pull Spotify as RSS, but this will give very limited history and only serves to stem the bleeding.